dikortis/LetsTalkETC/Episodes/Episode_14.md

  well I just
-thought that the whole embedding it in the blockchain level is very interesting what kind of risky given where ET c is at the moment in given the fact that they said it would take like a year to deploy and implement so like i don't know exactly what the timeline wasn't i made sure there was like a full timeline presented for for that but that was my main kind of concern and if you were going to do that frankly i think would be better to do on a clean athyrium based chain and do it as a test project you know see how it works and then yeah like kind of start from scratch with that ties you achievable
+thought that the whole embedding it in the blockchain level is very interesting what kind of risky given where ETC is at the moment in given the fact that they said it would take like a year to deploy and implement so like i don't know exactly what the timeline wasn't i made sure there was like a full timeline presented for that but that was my main kind of concern and if you were going to do that frankly i think would be better to do on a clean ethereum based chain and do it as a test project you know see how it works and then like kind of start from scratch with that ties you achievable